dmbarbour/wikilon/docs/AboutABC.md

 ### Rewrite Optimizations

-ABC's semantics admit rewrites for performance.
+ABC's semantics admit many rewrites for performance that would not be performed during the normal course of evaluation.
 For example:

         []a     =>
         [i]b    =>
         bi      =>  i
         cd      =>
         cw      =>  c
-        ad      =>  wdi         (easier tail calls)

-Rewrites might be used to systematically recognize accelerators like `[][]baad => i`.

-Rewrites benefit from accelerators.
-An interesting possibility is recognizing associative actions, like multiplication of matrices or merging of key-value databases or loop fusions, and rewriting them for performance.
+A dictionary can allow more and higher level rewrites, so this feature would generally be achieved in conjunction with [AO](AboutAO.md).
+Ideally, developers can even suggest their own rewrite rules via the dictionary, which could be checked and applied.
+But a runtime can at least support rewrites for functions it accelerates.

 Unfortunately, rewrite optimizations tend to be ad-hoc and fragile.
-They are difficult to apply to dynamically constructed code, and are difficult to prove safe in the general case.
+They are difficult to apply outside of an explicit optimizer pass, and are difficult to prove safe.
 I would prefer not to rely on them too much.
-In most cases, developers should aim to make optimizations explicit, e.g. construct an intermediate object representing a lazy multiplication of matrices then reorder on run.
+In most cases, developers should aim to make these optimizations explicit as part of evaluating an intermediate representation or DSL.

+Rewrite optimizations might be available at runtime via an annotation like `{&opt}`.

-### Stowage and Caching
+### Stowage and Memoization

-Stowage and caching are covered in greater detail in the [Awelon Object (AO)](AboutAO.md) documentation.
+Stowage and memoization based caching are covered in greater detail in the [Awelon Object (AO)](AboutAO.md) documentation.
 But the general summary is:

         [large value]{&stow}    =>  [{%resource}]
         [small value]{&stow}    =>  [small value]
-        [computation]{&cache}   =>  [cache value]
+        [computation]{&memo}    =>  [cache value]

 Use of stowage supports larger than memory values and computations, offloading bulky data to disk.
 It might be understood as a more precise, explicit model of virtual memory.

-Cache uses a serialized computation as a representation for a value.
+A memo cache uses a serialized computation as a representation for a value.
 We'll look up the computation in a table.
 If found, we replace the computation by its result without performing all the intermediate steps.
-Otherwise, we perform the computation and heuristically decide whether to add it to the table (based on time/space tradeoff).
+Otherwise, we perform the computation and heuristically decide whether to add it to the table (based on time/space tradeoff, maybe some probabilistic factor).

 The serialization requirement for caching has some overhead, so developers are encouraged to make suitable 'cache-points' explicit such that the time/space tradeoff is probably a good one.
 Use of stowage can help ameliorate cache overheads by controlling synchronization costs.

-### Lazy Evaluation

-By the general evaluation strategy, call-by-need is the default for input to a computation.
-It can be preserved for outputs, too, via explicit use of a `[computation]{&lazy}` annotation.
-In AO, lazy evaluations are not implicitly cached, which may be a problem if you might copy a lazy computation.
-If need to cache lazy evaluations, make it explicit with `{&cache}{&lazy}` (or `{&lazy}{&cache}`, order makes no difference).

-Laziness may be used to model infinite data structures - e.g. infinite streams, trees, procedurally generated worlds, etc..
-Support for laziness has no semantic impact in ABC, but instead is related to consumption of quotas after the 'toplevel' for a program is evaluated.
-In practice, I imagine most ABC evaluators shall support laziness.

-### Performance Annotations

-Many annotations are used for performance:

-* `{&seq}` - shallow evaluation of subprogram
-* `{&par}` - parallelize evaluation of subprogram
-* `{&eval}` - perform full evaluation of subprogram
-* `{&lazy}` - delay evaluation until otherwise requested
-* `{&a2}..{&a7}` - arity annotations to control batching
-* `{&lit}` - force argument to text literal representation
-* `{&nat}` - force argument to natural number representation
-* `{&stow}` - move value to link layer, away from working memory
-* `{&trash}` - drop data but keep placeholder, substructure
-* `{&cache}` - use cached result or add result to cache
-* `{&opt}` - simplify and optimize a subprogram
-* `{&jit}` - compile a function for runtime internal use

-Use of annotations to control staging and compilation has potential to be very effective in giving developers control of the performance of their code.
-In general, annotations on representation also support type checking and may be effectively used together with accelerators to squeeze the most performance from a representation.

 ### Interpretation and Compilation